itsaboutcode/flutternotes/dart/dart_functions.md

 - The special, **required**, top-level function where app execution starts.
 - `main` is the function called when any kind of Dart program, including Flutter app.
-- It has `void` return type, and it takes no arguments.
+- It has a `void` return type, and it takes no arguments.
 - It can be `async`.

 # Reference